oasis-tcs/odata-vocabularies/vocabularies/Org.OData.Aggregation.V1.md

 <a name="isdescendant"></a>
 ### [isdescendant](./Org.OData.Aggregation.V1.xml#L400:~:text=<Function%20Name="-,isdescendant,-")

 Is the entity a descendant node of the ancestor node in the hierarchy specified by the [parameter pair](#HierarchyQualifier) (`HierarchyNodes`, `HierarchyQualifier`) with at most the specified distance?
+(See OData-Data-Agg-v4.0, section 5.5.2.1)

 If a node identifier passed to the function is null, the function returns null.